brisson0916/ufo_sightings_analysis_tableau/README.md

 ![Duration Boxplot](./images/Boxplot_Duration.jpg)

 - To do this, we create the following calculated field in Tableau:
+- This will only consider only the bottom 75% of encounters when calculating the average length of UFO encounters.
 ![Clipping Calculation](./images/Clipping_Calculation.jpg)

 - The UFO shapes that have the longest average sightings (in seconds) are "Changing" and "Cone", while the shortest ones tend to be "Flash" and "Flare".